gayanukabulegoda/gayanukabulegoda/README.md

 ## About Me

-I am an Associate Software Engineer at [Twist Digital](https://twistdigital.live/), bringing hands-on experience in enterprise application development and software architecture to deliver scalable, maintainable solutions.
-Building on my Graduate Diploma studies at the [Institute of Software Engineering (IJSE)](https://ijse.lk/) and currently reading for a **BSc (Hons) Computer Science** at the [University of Bolton, UK](https://www.bolton.ac.uk/), I’m passionate about leveraging modern technologies and best practices to drive meaningful change.
-Whether crafting robust backend systems, architecting intuitive user interfaces, or exploring new frameworks, I’m always curious, collaborative, and committed to excellence.
-Let’s connect and build something amazing together!
+Software Engineer at [Twist Digital](https://twistdigital.live/) with hands-on experience in designing and delivering scalable full-stack applications and interactive systems.
+I build end-to-end features with an emphasis on clean architecture, maintainability, and measurable product outcomes.

+I work across frontend and backend stacks and collaborate closely with product and design teams to align technical solutions with user needs.
+I contribute to technical planning, code quality, CI/CD automation, and sprint-driven delivery.

+Currently pursuing a BSc (Hons) Computer Science (Top-up) at the [University of Greater Manchester](https://greatermanchester.ac.uk/) and holding a Graduate Diploma in Software Engineering (GDSE) from [IJSE](https://ijse.lk/), Sri Lanka.
+Open to full-stack roles, technical leadership, and collaborative projects - feel free to connect or visit my site: [grbulegoda.me](https://grbulegoda.me/).

 ---